mil-oss/TacMap/README.md

 * Click RUN to start movements.
 Positions will be updated on the Server view and on any connected clients.
 *  The Networks buttons will select or obscure associated units
 * Units and Networks are assigned in the defaultScenario.xml file.
 To create new scenarios adjust this file and save from that.
-* The "Save" operation overwrites or "Saves As" a new Scenario in teh IndexedDB local storage of the browser.
+* The "Save" operation overwrites or "Saves As" a new Scenario in the IndexedDB local storage of the browser.
 * The "Export" and "Import" functions save and load JSON data to the server for persistence external to the browser.

 ### Components Employed ###